How to check your credit score for free

 If you’ve shared a financial product with someone else in the past, (e.g., a joint mortgage or bank account with an ex-partner), their credit history may impact how lenders see you.
 It won’t impact your credit score, but if the other party has a bad credit history, it could reflect badly on you.

 There is a way around this though.
 You can ask the credit reference agencies to apply a notice of disassociation to your credit file.
-If they agree, your financial link to the other person will be undone, meaning their credit history will no longer have an impact on you
+If they agree, your financial link to the other person will be undone, meaning their credit history will no longer have an impact on you.

 7. Mistakes on your report

 Simple errors on your credit report can also show as red flags to lenders.
 These could include old surnames or spelling mistakes, for example.
 Perhaps one of your accounts has the wrong address or a closed account is still showing as open.
-If you spot mistake, contact the lender involved and/or the credit reference agency to get it fixed.
+If you spot a mistake, contact the lender involved and/or the credit reference agency to get it fixed.

 Also, if you notice an account or transaction you don’t recognise, there’s a chance you’ve fallen victim to fraud, in which case contact your lender immediately.